cisco-ce/roomos.cisco.com/doc/MTR/AOSPStaging.md

 The RoomOS Control Hub release schedule will continue to follow the same cadence as before.
 However, starting from RoomOS January 2025, Cisco devices running Microsoft Teams Rooms or Panels will not be able to receive newer releases until they have registered as ready for migration.

-Microsof has now released RoomOS 11.24.1.8 with AOSP Device Management.
+Microsoft has now released RoomOS 11.24.1.8 with AOSP Device Management.
 See the below sections for the release plan for our Control Hub releases.

 **RoomOS January 2025**

-RoomOS 11.24.1.8 with ASOP DM will be released to RoomOS January 2025 on Thursday February 20th, 2025.
+RoomOS 11.24.1.8 with AOSP DM will be released to RoomOS January 2025 on Thursday, February 20th, 2025.
 Devices on a channel with RoomOS January 2025 will receive RoomOS 11.24.1.8 if the organization has registered as ready for migration.

 **RoomOS February 2025 and Automatic Upgrades**

-On Monday 24th of February, we will push the RoomOS 11.24.1.8 release to devices set to receive RoomOS February 2025.
-This means if a device is on a channel manually pinned to RoomOS February 2025, or if it is set to get automatic upgrades.
-This applies to the Stable, Verification, and Trial channels.
+On Monday, February 24th, we will push the RoomOS 11.24.1.8 release to devices set to receive RoomOS February 2025.
+This means if a device is on a channel manually pinned to RoomOS February 2025, or if it is set to get automatic upgrades, it will receive RoomOS 11.24.1.8 if the organization has registered as ready for migration.

+Later, when RoomOS 11.25 has been tested by Microsoft, RoomOS February 2025 will be updated and RoomOS 11.25 with AOSP DM will be available for Microsoft Teams Rooms devices if the organization has registered as ready for migration.

+**RoomOS March 2025 and Future Releases**

+With RoomOS March 2025 and future releases, we aim to provide software to Microsoft Teams Rooms devices at the time of release.
+However, only organizations that have registered as ready for migration will receive the software.

-If you want to have more control over the rollout of AOSP DM software to your devices, please see the section below.
+**If you want to have more control over the rollout of AOSP DM software to your devices, please see the section below.**

 <h2 id="cisco-sw-advanced-software-upgrade" style="border-bottom: none;padding-bottom: 0; padding-top: 3em; margin-top:0">Control the Rollout of AOSP Device Management Software Using the Advanced Software Upgrade</h2>